Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-keys/README.md

 ```

 ### Delete a Key
-`begin_delete_key` returns an LRO poller that polls on the deletion of a key previously stored
-in the Key Vault.
-If [soft-delete][soft_delete] is not enabled for the vault, this permanently
-deletes the key.
+`begin_delete_key` requests Key Vault delete a key, returning a poller which allows you to
+wait for the deletion to finish.
+Waiting is helpful when the vault has [soft-delete][soft_delete]
+enabled, and you want to purge (permanently delete) the key as soon as possible.
+When [soft-delete][soft_delete] is disabled, deletion is always permanent.

 ```python
 deleted_key = key_client.begin_delete_key("key-name").result()